global-health-informatics-institute/Specimen_Rack/README.md

 # Specimen_Rack
-This is a rack that holds different test tubes of different size.
+This is a rack that holds different sample tubes of different size.